Hotels4Teams

 Which hotels near Bicentennial Pool have suites or extra space?

-Which hotels near Bicentennial Pool have an in-room kitchen or kitchenette?
+Which hotels near Bicentennial Pool have a full in-room kitchen?

 Which hotels near Bicentennial Pool have connecting rooms?